-The coconut is one those fruits that’s useful all round.
+The coconut is one of those fruits that’s useful all round.

 Every part of the coconut has important applications in many cultures around the world.
 From the coconut water, it’s gel and even its outer skin (which is used as a cleaning utensil) all are very important but none as important as the coconut oil.
-Of recent there has been major hype around coconut oil.
-Health food consumers have been flocking to supermarkets and health stores to get their hands on this amazing product, Coconut oil has antibacterial and anti-fungal super ingredients; it’s a cure-all that can improve your overall health.
+Recently there has been major hype around coconut oil.
+Health food consumers have been flocking to supermarkets and health stores to get their hands on this amazing product.
+Coconut oil has antibacterial and antifungal super ingredients; it’s a cure-all that can improve your overall health.

 Health Benefits of Coconut Oil